jackmoore/autosize/readme.md

 ## Changelog

+### v1.16.15 - 2013/6/7
+* Reduced how frequently autosize is triggered when resizing the window.
+Added responsive property so that autosizing on resize can be easily disabled.

 ### v1.16.14 - 2013/6/6
 * Fixed an issue with autosize working poorly if the mirror element has a transition applied to it's width.